-Relax, rejuvenate and explore with Andrew’s popular Yoga weekend in Glastonbury, book quickly as spaces are limited.
+Relax, rejuvenate and explore with Andrew’s popular Yoga weekend in Glastonbury.

 Glastonbury, King Arthur’s ancient isle of Avalon, has been a centre of pilgrimage for a wide range of people of different faiths and spirituality since ancient times.